Chapter 6. Bilateral application should always be considered

 * significantly different from 0 (p<0.05); ^significantly improved compared to the unilateral listening condition (p<0.05)

-Considering row 3, Baha application in acquired unilateral conductive hearing loss, a small but significant binaural summation score was found, however, not for the unilateral congenital cases using Baha (row 4).
-Their score was not significantly different from zero.
-Column 3 shows the binaural squelch/head shadow data.
-The bilateral conductive hearing loss patients (row 2) profit significantly as a group, however, profit is approx. half that of the controls (2.5 vs. 4.6 dB).
-For unilateral acquired conductive hearing loss, the outcome is approx. the same (3.0 dB), while for the congenital cases, no significant benefit was found (rows 3 and 4).
-Thus, on the average, head shadow doesn’t help the patients with congenital onset to better understand speech in noisy conditions, according to this study.
+Considering row 3 (‘BCD’ application in acquired unilateral conductive hearing loss) a limited but significant binaural summation score was found, however, not for the unilateral congenital cases (row 4).
+Column 2 shows the binaural squelch/head shadow data.
+The bilateral conductive hearing loss patients (row 2) profit significantly, however, profit is approx. half that of the normal hearing persons (2.5 vs. 4.6 dB).
+For unilateral acquired conductive hearing loss, the outcome is approx. the same, while for the congenital cases, no significant benefit was found.

-Columns 4 and 5 comprise the outcome of the directional hearing tests; the mean absolute difference in degrees between the perceived location and the real location of the activated loudspeaker are presented.
-For normal hearing controls, an error of 7-80 was found, for the bilateral Baha users approximately 250 and for the patients with unilateral acquired hearing loss using Baha, approximately 200.
-These three groups showed significantly improved scores when changing from unilateral (mean unaided scores 46-660) to bilateral hearing.
-Probably, disturbing cross hearing is the reason for the difference in score between the controls and bilateral Baha-users.
-The unilateral congenital cases showed the worst scores, see next paragraph.
+Columns 3 and 4 comprise the outcome of the sound localisation tests; the mean absolute difference (in degrees) between the perceived location and the real location of the activated loudspeaker are presented.
+For normal hearing persons, an error of 7-80 was found, for the bilateral ‘BCD’ users approximately 25and for the patients with unilateral acquired hearing loss using ‘BCD’, approximately 200.
+These three groups showed significantly improved scores when changing from unilateral hearing (mean unaided scores not presented but in the range of 46-660) to bilateral hearing.
+Probably, disturbing ‘cross-stimulation’ is the reason for the difference in score between the normal hearing persons and the bilateral ‘BCD’-users.
+Again, the unilateral congenital cases showed the worst scores, see next paragraph.

 6.3 Unilateral congenital conductive hearing loss; elaborated outcomes

-The localisation scores of the patients with congenital unilateral conductive hearing loss with their Baha active were largely unchanged, thus close to their unaided scores (340 and 390 for 0.5 and 3 kHz, respectively; thus mean improvements of just 40 and 80).
-The most likely explanation is that these patients (without the Baha), being unilaterally hearing since birth, use monaural loudness cues and spectral cues much more effectively than the other patients and normal hearing controls (see also Agterberg et al., 2012; Vogt et al. 2020).
-Vogt et al. even showed that with the percutaneous BCD turned on, these patients remained relying on monaural cues for sound localisation, despite the second input (via the BCD).
+The localisation scores of the patients with congenital unilateral conductive hearing loss with their ‘BCD’ active were largely unchanged, namely 340 and 390 for 0.5 and 3 kHz without the ‘BCD’ and 300 and 310 for 0.5 and 3 kHz with the ‘BCD’.
+The most likely explanation is that these patients, being unilaterally hearing since birth, have learned to use some specific monaural cues rather effectively.
+For normal subjects such cues are less relevant because they are inferior, rather marginal binaural cues (as elaborated by Agterberg et al., 2012 and Vogt et al. 2020).
+Vogt et al. even showed that with a percutaneous ‘BCD’ turned on, these patients remained relying on monaural cues for sound localisation, despite the second input (via the ‘BCD’).

-In an attempt to understand the rather poor but variable results of the patients with congenital onset of their hearing loss, we decided to study whether or not age at intervention played a role.
+In an attempt to understand the moderate results of the patients with congenital onset of their hearing loss, we decided to study whether or not age at intervention played a role.
 The hypothesis was that maybe a sensitive period exists; the earlier implantation, the better the binaural results would be.
-Figure 6.1 shows the individual summed outcome of the three binaural tests (the head shadow test and the two directional hearing scores) after expressing the outcomes into z-scores, using the standard deviations of the normal hearing group.
-Results were available from 20 patients with unilateral congenital conductive hearing loss using a Baha for at least 3 months (data taken from Kunst et al., 2008).
+Figure 6.1 shows the individual summed outcome of three binaural tests (the head shadow test and the two directional hearing scores) after expressing the outcomes into z-scores, using the standard deviations of the normal hearing persons.
+Results of 20 patients who used a ‘BCD’ for at least 3 months were available (Nelissen et al., 2015).
 Figure 6.1 shows the summed z-scores of these 20 patients as a function of age at implantation.
-For reference purposes the same procedure was applied to the data of the patients with acquired unilateral conductive hearing loss (Table 6.1, row 3); a mean summed z-score of just over 10 was found in the latter group.
+For reference purposes the same procedure was applied to the data of the patients with acquired unilateral conductive hearing loss; a mean summed z-score of just over 10 was found in that group.
 The Figure shows that a value of 10 is achieved by just one of the patients with congenital unilateral hearing loss.
-Obviously, also negative summed z-scores were found, indicating a worse result with Baha than unaided.
-A significant effect of age at intervention is not seen, while the spread in results was large.
+Also negative summed z-scores were found, indicating a worse result with ‘BCD’ than without.
+A significant effect of age at intervention is not seen, while the spread in results is large.

 5 Slide2

 Figure 6.1.
-Binaural advantage based on the use of head shadow and directional hearing.
+Binaural advantage based on the use of head shadow and sound localisation.
 Summed z-scores are presented as a function of age at intervention.
-Baha users and non-users are indicated by different symbols (data from Nelissen et al., 2015).
+Data of the ‘BCD’ users that continued using their device and those who stopped are indicated by different symbols.

-Fitting of a (percutaneous) BCD in patients with unilateral congenital conductive hearing loss to enable binaural hearing might result in a poor outcome; age at implantation doesn’t seem to play a role (in the age-range studied, from 4 years into adulthood).
+Fitting of a (percutaneous) ‘BCD’ in patients with a unilateral congenital conductive hearing loss, to enable binaural hearing, might result in a poor outcome; age at implantation doesn’t seem to play a role (in the age-range studied, from 4 years into adulthood).

-Furthermore, Nelissen et al. studied non-use in this group of 20 patients using Baha, with a follow-up of more than 5 years.
-Non-use turned out to be rather common, as indicated in Figure 6.1; 65% non-users.
-An association was found between ‘long-term’ non-use and the ‘short-term’ (one-year post-intervention) summed binaural advantage score.
-Non-use was not related to age at intervention.
-It seems that several of these patients were not able to integrate the new input with that of the normal hearing ear, what is needed for a binaural percept.
-Thus, not surprisingly, the mean reason to stop as indicated by the patients was complaints about interfering sounds/noise when using the Baha device in situations with background sounds.
-As patients with unilateral acquired conductive hearing loss do benefit from Baha application (summed z-score of 10 on the average), they seem to profit from their previously developed binaural abilities.
+Furthermore, Nelissen et al. (2015) reported that with a follow-up > 5 years, 65% of the patients had stopped using their ‘BCD’.
+An association was found between ‘long-term’ non-use and the ‘short-term’ (one-year post-intervention) summed ‘binaural advantage score’.
+The non-use was not related to age at intervention.
+It seems that several of these patients were not able to integrate the new input with that of the normal hearing ear, which is needed for a binaural percept.
+Thus, not surprisingly, the main reason to stop, as indicated by the patients, was complaints about interfering sounds/ambient noise when using the ‘BCD’ in situations with background sounds.
+Patients with unilateral acquired conductive hearing loss do benefit from ‘BCD’ application; obviously, they profit from their previously developed binaural abilities.

-Concerning the binaural advantage of an active middle ear implant in unilateral conductive hearing loss, it should be noted that in contrast to a BCD, cross stimulation with an active middle ear implant device is absent.
-Two publications were found in which outcomes obtained with the VSB middle ear implant were compared to that with BCDs in patients with congenital unilateral conductive hearing loss (Agterberg et al., 2014; Vogt et al. 2018).
-Agterberg et al. compared results of patients fitted either with a Baha (n=4) or with a VSB (n=4).
+Concerning the binaural advantage of a MEI in unilateral conductive hearing loss, it should be noted that in contrast to a ‘BCD’, ‘cross-stimulation’ with a MEI is absent.
+Two publications were found in which outcomes obtained with the VSB MEI were compared to those with ‘BCDs’ in patients with congenital unilateral conductive hearing loss (Agterberg et al., 2014; Vogt et al. 2018).
+Agterberg et al. compared results of patients fitted either with a ‘BCD’ (n=4) or with a VSB (n=4).
 All were experienced device users.
-An anticipated better result with the cross-stimulation-free VSB device in a directional hearing experiment could not be established.
-Same conclusion was drawn from a comparison between the VSB and an active transcutaneous BCD, the Bonebridge device (Vogt et al., 2018).
-This suggests that cross hearing might not be a dominant factor, further research is warranted.
+An anticipated better result with the ‘cross-stimulation-free’ VSB device in a directional hearing experiment could not be established.
+Same conclusion was drawn from a comparison between the VSB and an active transcutaneous ‘BCD’, the ‘Bonebridge’ device (Vogt et al., 2018).
+This suggests that ‘cross-stimulation’ is not a major issue for these patients.

-Although unilateral congenital hearing loss in children might lead to developmental delays (in speech language development and academic performance), outcomes of today’s treatment options are grossly disappointing (Vogt et al., 2021).
+Although unilateral congenital hearing loss in children might lead to developmental delays (in speech language development and performance in school), outcomes of today’s treatment options are grossly disappointing (Vogt et al., 2021).
 Nevertheless, some children experience improved hearing and are happy with that.
-No conclusive evidence exists regarding the role of age at implantation, degree of asymmetry in hearing after the treatment nor what intervention is most effective.
+No conclusive evidence was found regarding the role of age at treatment, degree of asymmetry in hearing after the treatment nor what intervention is the most effective one.

-Bilateral application in bilateral conductive hearing loss works, see Table 6.1, which is in agreement with Janssen et al. (2012) and Zeitooni et al, 2016.
-The latter study was carried out in normal hearing controls; binaural advantages were compared as obtained with stimuli/speech presented bilaterally over headphones (air-conduction route) and, separately, bilaterally by bone-conduction transducers (bone conduction route).
+Bilateral application in bilateral conductive hearing loss works, see Table 6.1, what is also reported by e.g., Janssen et al. (2012; systematic review) and Zeitooni et al, 2016.
+The latter study was carried out in normal hearing persons; binaural advantages were compared as obtained with stimuli/speech presented bilaterally over headphones (air-conduction route) and, separately, bilaterally by bone-conduction transducers (bone conduction route).
 The authors reported profit in both conditions, however the binaural advantage (using speech in noise) was approx. two times better with headphone presentation.
-This factor of 2 is in fair agreement with the difference as presented in column 3, Table 6.1, when comparing the outcomes of the normal hearing controls and the bilateral Baha users.
+This factor of 2 is in fair agreement with the difference as presented in column 2, Table 6.1, when comparing the outcomes of the normal hearing persons and the bilateral ‘BCD’ users.

-Although transcutaneous BCDs have been applied bilaterally, no systematic prospective evaluative study has been found in literature (autumn 2020).
-As far as we know, studies are also missing on binaural hearing after bilateral application of middle ear implants, like the VSB, in patients with conductive or mixed hearing loss.
+Although transcutaneous ‘BCDs’ have been applied bilaterally, no systematic prospective evaluative study has been found in literature (early 2021).
+As far as we know, studies are also missing on binaural hearing after bilateral application of MEIs, like the VSB, in patients with conductive or mixed hearing loss.
 Wolf-Magele et al. (2016) studied 10 bilateral VSB users, however 6 of them with sensorineural hearing loss, 4 with mixed loss and Koci et al (2016) reported directional hearing measurements in 10 bilateral VSB users; 8 of them had sensorineural hearing loss.
-Reported results of these mixed groups of VSB users are favourable, but the outcomes are most probably not representative for patients with conductive or mixed hearing loss.
+Reported results of these mixed groups of VSB users are favourable, but the outcomes are not necessarily representative for patients with conductive or mixed hearing loss.
 So, specific studies are needed.

-At last, so far, the patients in the bilateral BCD studies had rather symmetric bone-conduction thresholds.
+So far, the patients in the bilateral ‘BCD’ studies had rather symmetric bone-conduction thresholds.
 It is not clear what might happen in case of asymmetric bone-conduction thresholds.
-The theoretical problem is that the better ear might be hindered or even over-stimulated by the a BCD device fitted at the side of the worse cochlea.
+The theoretical problem is that the better ear might be hindered or even over-stimulated by a ‘BCD’ device fitted at the side of the worse cochlea.
 No data are available on this issue.
-When using active middle ear implants, such a problem will not occur.
+When using MEIs, such a problem might not occur.

 6.5.
 Binaural hearing and adaptive sound processing

-Today’s BCDs and VSBs make use of, amongst others, adaptive sound processing like expansion- and/or compression amplification, noise reduction, feedback reduction and adaptive directional microphones.
+Today’s ‘BCDs’ and VSBs make use of, amongst others, adaptive sound processing like expansion- and/or compression amplification, noise reduction, feedback reduction and/or adaptive directional microphones.
 Interaural cues (ILDs and ITDs) might be distorted by independently working digital sound processors.
-Sound processing times are relatively long (3 to 9? ms) compared to the maximum possible ITD (0.7 ms) and the bilateral devices are not synchronized.
-All these factors deteriorate interaural cues, resulting potentially in poor horizontal localization (Bogaert et al., 2006; Beck & Sockalingam, 2010).
+Sound processing times are relatively long (3 to 9 ms) compared to the maximum possible ITD (0.7 ms), furthermore the bilateral devices are not synchronized.
+All these factors might deteriorate interaural cues, resulting potentially in poor horizontal localization (Bogaert et al., 2006; Beck & Sockalingam, 2010).
 In principle, these advanced sound processing options are not really necessary when fitting patients with good cochlear function (conductive or mixed hearing loss with mild to moderate SNHLc), because the auditory system can still sort out the important information.
 On the other hand, some of these processing options might be necessary, to deal with limitation of the devices such as feedback, the unnatural position of the microphone, audible microphone noise and the limited MPO.

 It is not evident that patients with conductive hearing loss or mixed hearing loss with a minor to moderate sensorineural hearing loss component do profit from advanced adaptive sound processing.
 Side effects like deteriorated spatial hearing might occur.
 Conclusive research is lacking.